realstackxyz/realstack/docs/en/governance.md

 Each proposal undergoes a 7-day discussion period:

-- Community discussion in the forum and Discord
+- Community discussion in the forum and GitHub Discussions
+- Initial feedback gathering
-- Public Q&A sessions with proposal creators
+- Refinement of proposal
-- Technical reviews for code-related proposals
-- Economic analysis for financial proposals

 ### 3. Voting Period